 There are two elements to the trip from Labuan to Brunei.
 The first is to get the ferry from the Malaysian Island of Labuan to the Brunei Port of Serasa.
 The second is to take the trip from the ferry port of Serasa to the Brunei capital, Bandar Seri Begawan.
 You will do this by going from the port of Serasa to the nearby town of Muara and then onto Bandar Seri Begawan.
 We recommend you book the ferry at least one day in advance of your trip.
-When we first travelled this route online booking wasn;t available, but it is now, so we’ve updated this post to include the full information – and we’ve also included the details of how to go from Brunei to Labuan – plus how to book and buy these tickets.
+When we first travelled this route online booking wasn’t;t available, but some of the route is, so we have updated this post to include the full information – and we’ve also included the details of how to go from Brunei to Labuan – plus how to book and buy these tickets.

 In this article we’ll cover the location of the ferry terminals in Labuan and Serasa, how to buy tickets in person and how to buy tickets online.
 We’ll also explain how to get from Serasa ferry terminal to Bandar Seri Begawan.

 The border crossing ferry Labuan to Brunei from Malaysia to Serasa Ferry Terminal, Brunei is a simple and an easy trip.